splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 Configure API polling (optional)
 ========================================================

-If you're fetching AWS metrics using Observability Cloud polling APIs, keep in mind the following intervals:
+If you're retrieving AWS metrics using Observability Cloud polling APIs, keep in mind the following intervals:

   - First, the list of metrics is retrieved with the ``ListMetrics`` API every 15 minutes.